The Best Dog Carrier Backpack Australia - An Overview

 This backpack is made of a high-grade polyester (which I promise you exists!).
 It is built to last which makes it even more value for money.

-Unfortunately, the PetAmi carrier comes in only one size.
+Unfortunately, our team of experts were saddened to learn that the PetAmi carrier comes in only one size.
 It measures 29cm x 23cm x 40cm.
 Therefore, it is only suitable for very small dogs up to 3.5kgs in weight.
 The PetAmi is certainly one of the smallest on this list, so bear that in mind.